 Officer with the YMCA of Pictou County of New Glasgow, Nova Scotia.

-Ben has also held positions as Senior Director and Director,
+Ben has also held positions as Senior Director and Director, Operations with the

 Tim Horton Children’s Foundation in St. George, Ontario.
 The foundation is a

 charitable, non-profit organization committed to providing a fun, safe and